OpenThird3ye/opencabinaero/opencabinaero.md

          + System/LRU Powered On.
          + System/LRU Failed.
        2. Network API
           The system should have the capability to be queiried by a REST or WEB API.
-The API should follow the system methodology in **Section 3.1.1**.
           + System/LRU ON.
           + System/LRU Failed.
           + System/LRU Failed Code or reason (ASCII).